aqys/Simpel-Chat-App/README.md

 ```
 python client.py
 ```
-Enter a username when prompted and start chatting!
+Enter a username when prompted and start chatting

 ## Features
-Real-time messaging
+Real-time messaging < br>
 Multiple clients can connect simultaneously

 ## License
 This project is licensed under the MIT License.